CumulusNetworks/docs/content/cumulus-netq-43/More-Documents/NetQ-CLI-Reference-Manual/I-commands.md

 Alternately, use {{<link title="#netq-install-cluster-full" text="netq install cluster full">}} to perform this and all other steps of a NetQ installation with a single command.

-Refer to {{<link title="Post Installation Configuration Options#add-more-nodes-to-your-server-cluster" text="Post Installation Configuration Options">}} to add additional worker nodes after NetQ has been completely installed.
+Refer to {{<link title="Post-installation Configurations#add-more-nodes-to-your-server-cluster" text="Post-installation Configurations">}} to add additional worker nodes after NetQ has been completely installed.

 ### Syntax